cspath1/RT-Contracts/README.md

 The application depends on certain application properties files that unfortunately cannot be added to GitHub.
 These files must be obtained from the repository owner.

+### API Endpoints Documentation

+The API endpoints and their respective form templates are hosted on SwaggerHub [here](https://app.swaggerhub.com/apis-docs/jhorne98/radio-telescope_back_end_api/3.5.0#/).
+They will be updated as new endpoints are added.

 ### Javadocs

 The Radio Telescope Contracts/Back-End application uses javadocs to publish documentation.
 This process can be